floorplanner/roomstyler-api-php/README.md

 #### Anonymous API access

-When you like to read data all day
+When you want to read public data

 ```php
 <?php